-1. Beryllium concentrations are shown in milligrams per liter (mg/L).

-2. Water level is shown as groundwater elevation in feet above mean sea level (ft amsl).

-3. The gap in beryllium data represents the time period in which detection monitoring took place and samples were not analyzed for beryllium.
-FGD: Flue Gas Desulfurization
+- 1. Beryllium, calcium, and lithium concentrations are shown in milligrams per liter (mg/L). - 2.
+The gaps in beryllium and lithium data represent the time period in which detection monitoring took place and samples were not analyzed for beryllium and lithium.